The-R4V3N/DataIntegrity-Security_Project/README.md

 - **Python 3** with the following librarys: Tkinter, pyserial, python-mbedtls
 - **PlatformIO** (for building and uploading firmware to the ESP32)
+- **ESP32** Used in this Project is a Olimax ESP32 Development Board

 ### Building